xeon0756/Atmega_upload/README.md

 # Atmega_upload
-Script to automate the code uploading to any atmega
+Bash Script to automate the code uploading to any atmega

-This is a bash script to automate the code uploading.
+# Requirements
+avr-gcc and avrdude should be available in the system path

 # Usage
 sh atmega.sh [ -m|--mmcu  Microcontroller ] [ ( -w | --write ) || ( -r | --read )    path_to_file ]

+# Customising
-The default uploader is 'usbasp'. you can change this to meet you requirements in line 103
+The default uploader is 'usbasp'. you can change this to meet your requirements in line 103.
+This script uses minimum requirements.
+Feel free to add other arguments that are supported in avr-gcc or avrdude yourself or raise an issue

 Any suggestions on improving this are welcome.